scalar-labs/scalardb-samples/multi-storage-transaction-sample/README.md

     }
   }
 }
 ```

-All the tables are created in the `sample` namespace.
+The `customers` table is created in the `customer` namespace.
+And the `orders`, `statements`, and `items` tables are created in the `order` namespace.

-The `sample.customers` table manages customers' information.
+The `customer.customers` table manages customers' information.
 The `credit_limit` is the maximum amount of money a lender will allow each customer to spend using a credit card, and the `credit_total` is the amount of money that each customer has already spent by using the credit card.

-The `sample.orders` table manages orders' information, and the `sample.statements` table manages the statements' information of the orders.
-Finally, the `sample.items` table manages items' information to be ordered.
+The `orders.orders` table manages orders' information, and the `orders.statements` table manages the statements' information of the orders.
+Finally, the `orders.items` table manages items' information to be ordered.

 The ER diagram for the schema is as follows: